-University officials with legitimate educational interests include a person employed by the University in an administrative, supervisory, academic, research, or staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her institutional duties.
+University officials with legitimate educational interests include a person employed by the University in an administrative, supervisory, academic, research, or staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student, volunteer or employee of a partner organization serving on an official committee, such as an admission, disciplinary or grievance committee, or assisting another University official in performing his or her tasks.
+A University official also may include contractor outside of the University who performs an institutional service or function for which the University would otherwise use its own employees and who is under the direct control of the University with respect to the use and maintenance of education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another University official in performing his or her tasks.
+A University official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her institutional duties.